 Change credentials of user accounts¤

-In default configuration, there are two Users: user and admin.
-Both are configured with different groups to have different permissions inside of Corporate Memory.
+In default configuration, there are two users: user and admin.
+Both are configured with different groups to have different permissions inside Corporate Memory.

-To change the default passwords, select the Cmem Realm, then open Users in the left sidebar:
+To change the default passwords, select the Cmem Realm and open Users in the left sidebar:

-Then select “View all users” and chose an account you want to change the password (we start with admin)
+Then, select “View all users” and choose an account you want to change the password for (we start with admin)